 Steel is a significant raw material used to manufacture our products.
 During 2023, our raw steel purchases were in amounts equivalent to approximately 10% of our revenue.
+During 2021, our raw steel purchases were in amounts equivalent to approximately 13% of our revenue.
 During 2021, our raw steel purchases were in amounts equivalent to approximately 12% of our revenue.
 The steel industry is highly cyclical in nature, and steel prices have been volatile in recent years and may remain volatile in the future.
 Steel prices are influenced by numerous factors beyond our control, including general economic conditions domestically and internationally, the availability of raw materials, competition, labor costs, freight and transportation costs, production costs, tariffs and other trade restrictions.
 For example, in March 2018, the United States imposed an additional 25% tariff under Section 232 of the Trade Expansion Act of 1962, as amended, on steel products imported into the Unites States.
 Steel prices are volatile and may also increase as a result of increased demand from the automobile and consumer durable sectors.
 If the price of steel increases, our variable costs may increase.
 We may not be able to mitigate these increased costs through the implementation of permanent price increases or temporary invoice surcharges, especially if economic conditions are weak and our distributors and end-users become more price sensitive.
 If we are unable to successfully mitigate such cost increases in the future, our gross margins could decline.